hayj/Basics/README.md

 # Basics

-This library gather several common tools and function
+This library gather several common tools and functions.